Nov. 18, 2022

 Gratefully, the frequency of these nightmares has decreased dramatically.
 Sometimes they are only once or twice every couple of months.
 Time away from police work has helped, but I’ve also learned things to do to help decrease their frequency.
 However, nothing seems to take away the sheer intensity of these nightmares.

 The dream that awakened me like a thunderbolt last night was from the ‘Burning Man’ incident.
 I’m not one to try to find a reason to attribute to all these incidents.
 But, I’ve learned over the years that if I want to get better sleep there are things I need to be aware of and things that I need to do.
 I’ll get to those in a minute.
 A Police Officers Nightmares.
+For more news and updates, follow us on Facebook, Instagram, LinkedIn and numerous other social media platforms.

 The Burning Man Incident